Share your ideas for a zero-waste future

 We don’t always know what businesses need help, so you are more than welcome to share our resources with the business or provide them the feedback that their recycling and organics program might need some help.

-For restaurants in Minneapolis, there are specific requirements about what a business is allowed to give out as packaging, so check out this site about the Green to Go packaging ordinance.
+For restaurants in Minneapolis, there are specific requirements about what a business is allowed to give out as packaging, so check out this site about the Green to Go packaging ordinance(External link).

-St. Louis Park has a similar ordinance, with information here.
+St. Louis Park has a similar ordinance, with information here(External link).

 -Amy Maas